python/cpython/Doc/library/ctypes.rst

 :attr:`restype` of :class:`c_char_p`, you will always receive a Python bytes object, *not* a :class:`c_char_p` instance.

 ..
-XXX above is false, it actually returns a Unicode string
+XXX above is a falsey value, it actually returns a Unicode string

 Subclasses of fundamental data types do *not* inherit this behavior.
 So, if a foreign functions :attr:`restype` is a subclass of :class:`c_void_p`, you will